caicch/ICT-Net/README.md

 # ICT-Net
 Interactive Change-aware Transformer Network for Remote Sensing Image Change Captioning

-We will release the code soon.
+use python train.py to run the code